moevbiz/linkfish/README.md

 # 🐟
-A Google Chrome (and similar chromium browsers) extension that helps you organise bookmarks more consciously.
+A Google Chrome extension that helps you organise bookmarks more consciously.

 ## How to use